Azure/azure-relay-bridge/CONFIG.md

 * **host** - network address to forward to
 * **hostport** - TCP port on the host to forward to
 * **local_socket** - named UNIX socket forward to
+* **connection_string** - Azure Relay connection string to use for this forwarder

 Using `host` and `hostport` is mutually exclusive with use of the `local_socket` option.
 The host argument is optional and when omitted, the default is for the forwarder to connect to the local machine.

 The `relay_name` option is always required.

+The `connection_string` property is optional and overrides the global settings if supplied.

 ## Configuration examples